nervosnetwork/docs.nervos.org/website/docs/essays/mint-sudt-via-contract.md

     - ensure the associated eth-bridge-typescript represents in outputs, then we know the typescript script will be run in the transaction, it makes the logic delegation work

 But we encountered a new problem.
 We need the eth-bridge-typescript hash as the eth-bridge-lockscript args, then the eth-bridge-lockscript hash as SUDT-typescript args, but we need to know the cETH token script to check the token amount in eth-bridge-typescript.
-It we locate cETH token typescript by it's script hash, there will be a cycle dependency.
+If we locate cETH token typescript by it's script hash, there will be a cycle dependency.

 We can use `load_lockscript_hash` in eth-bridge-typescript and then check the entire script (which includes code_hash, args and type) part by part instead of cETH token script hash.